codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 - [Manage UI settings in code](/auth-flow/customize/sdk-customize-code)

 To control the redirects that happen upon flow completion, you need to build out the required redirect configuration within your application.

-## Changelog

-#### March 2024
-- **Additional options**: we enhanced the `options` prop with `enableAdditionalConsent` and `allowedIntegrations`, new properties that help you manage additional consent journeys and the selection list of platforms displayed to the user.

-#### November 2023
-- **Options property**: we introduced a new prop that gives you programmatic control over Link settings.
-- **Markdown support**: text fields now accept Markdown, giving you more control over styling and formatting.
-This is available via the `text` property of the Link SDK only.
-- **@codat/sdk-link-types package released**: our new [NPM package](https://www.npmjs.com/package/@codat/sdk-link-types) means you don't have to manually import and maintain the type definitions.

-#### October 2023
-- **Support for non-modal views**: you can now [embed the component in non-modal views](/auth-flow/authorize-embedded-link#non-modal-styling) with our new `options` prop.
-- **Reduced latency after auth**: we now poll every second to check whether the user has authed, meaning connection is confirmed faster.
-- **Bugs**:
-  + Fixed an issue where 'Landing page' settings were not reflected.

-#### June 2023
-- **Support for non-React JavaScript apps**: without a dependency on React, you can use Link with all JavaScript frameworks or even vanilla JavaScript.
-- **Increased display control**: you now need to specify the dimensions of the Link component, which will expand to fit the given container size.
-Previously the component used a fixed width and height.
-- **Navigation improvements**: source types (accounting, commerce, banking, and file upload) can now be connected in any order you choose.
-- **Performance improvements**: Link loads quicker and can be loaded only when required.
-- **Connection status**: the connection status (success or error) is now shown during the Link flow.
-The SMB user can skip errors without interrupting the rest of the Link flow.

 <ReadNext
   links={[